7 things you always wanted to know about breeding, but were too embarrassed to ask - Horse & Hound

 7. What is AI?

 It stands for artificial insemination.
-It is used to inseminate a mare when she and the stallion are in different geographical locations, the stallion does not offer live cover, the mare owner does not wish to move the mare.
+It is used to inseminate a mare when she and the stallion are in different geographical locations, the stallion does not offer live cover, or the mare owner does not wish to move the mare.
 AI can also be used after a stallion has died, using frozen semen.
 It is safer for handlers as only one horses is ever involved at a time, so some studs use AI even when both mare and stallion are at the same facility.

-Don’t miss our 48-page sport horse breeding special, out today (2 March 2017), where we find out how to breed the horses people really want to ride
+Don’t miss part one of our sport horse breeding special, out now (dated 14 March 2019)